PennyLeScroche/PennyLeScroche.github.io/notes.md

 **Additional trait, special moves** - special fighting techniques that can be used under certain conditions OR by spending inspiration

+Scenarios:
+- Part of an organization protecting this realm from beings of the spirit realm
+- In a school for empowered people
+- A team of reluctant allies fighting against certain doom
+- Transported to another world and fighting to find your way back home
+- A crew looking for a secret treasure
+- Powers started awakening and the world is in chaos

+Types of Powers:
+- Physically altered bodies
+    - Monstrous
+    - Mechanical
+    - Enchanted
+    - Shapeshifting
+- Manifestations of the soul
+    - Energy weapons
+    - Creatures with tremendous power
+- Elemental control
+- Time manipulation
+- Manipulation of senses

 #### Sci-Fi Space Opera Game

 Cosmic Cowboys, Nebula Nomads - Space is infinite and unknowable, but its the place you call home